 • The SciSat-1 spacecraft and its payload are operating nominally in 2011.
 35)

-• In the early part of 2010 (February 20 -April 1), the “Canadian ACE Arctic Validation Campaign” was conducted with a suite of ground-based instruments which were deployed making measurements of trace gases to assess the measurements of ACE-FTS on SciSat.
+• In the early part of 2010 (February 20 -April 1), the “Canadian ACE Arctic Validation Campaign” was conducted with a suite of ground-based instruments which were deployed to make measurements of trace gases to assess the measurements of ACE-FTS on SciSat.
 The campaign took place at the PEARL (Polar Environment Atmospheric Research Laboratory) facility located in Eureka, Nunavut (Canada).

 • The SciSat-1 spacecraft and its payload are operating nominally in 2010 (in its 7th year of operations, 2 years of nominal design life).
 CSA intends to keep the very successful mission operating.
 36) 37) 38)

-• In 2009 the spacecraft is operating nominally, there is no degradation in performance of the FTS or of the satellite bus.
+• In 2009 the spacecraft is operating nominally, there is no degradation in the performance of the FTS or of the satellite bus.
 The only issue is for the wavelength limits of the MAESTRO instrument: they are now decreased to 450-1000 nm.
-Fortunately this does not have much impact on the primary MAESTRO science (NO2 and O3 profiles plus atmospheric extinction). - CSA has committed to supporting the mission at least until March 31, 2010.
+Fortunately, this does not have much impact on the primary MAESTRO science (NO2 and O3 profiles plus atmospheric extinction). - CSA has committed to supporting the mission at least until March 31, 2010.

 • SciSat provides high-precision information on the condition of the ozone layer and atmospheric changes.
 In 2006, data collected by SciSat played a key role in helping scientists better understand the loss of ozone over the Northern hemisphere.